webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 - ​Please DO NOT simply directly edit any Java classes in or under `com.webel.test` packages :scream: !
 - ​Please DO NOT use `com.webel.test` packages/sub-packages for **copied and adapted** Java classes :astonished: !
 - Instead, please create a new package elsewhere indicating your own organisation `com.anothercompany.test` and copy your  - preferrably **renamed** - Java class(es) into it :wink:.
-- ​Then please immediately simply **re-author** :grinning: the Javadoc `@author` tag in the class docs of each **copied and adapted** class from `Darren Kelly (Webel IT Australia)` to: `@author Somebody Else`
+- ​Then please immediately simply **re-author** :grinning: the Javadoc `@author` tag in the class docs of each **copied and adapted** class from `@author Darren Kelly (Webel IT Australia)` to: `@author Somebody Else`

 Then the code is yours to do whatever you like with :yum:.
 I prefer this over using "originally authored by" or "adapted from" - polite as it seems - as that still does not make it clear who authored what.

 Also, this **copy, re-package, re-name, re-author** process helps preserve the `/web/examples` JSF test case pages.
-You are welcome to completely delete those from the web app once you've prepared your own test(s), along with the `com.webel.test.primefaces.ViewBean` backing bean Java class that drives them.
+You are welcome to completely delete those from the web app once you've prepared your own test(s), along with the `com.webel.test.primefaces.ViewBean` backing bean Java class that drives them if you are sure you don't need it for reference.